sharkcz/xtrkcad/app/lib/Readme.txt

 ===============================

 - Drawing parallels for straight pieces of fixed track is now supported
-- Create full parts list when no track is selected
+- Create complete parts list when no track is selected
 - Add toolbar icons for New, Load and Save Layout.
 Enable via View->Toolbar
 - Close can now be canceled
 - Regrouping of settings in the Display, Command, Preferences dialogs